 - 13 percent if you attended some college

 Like divorce, annulment also dissolves a marriage; but unlike divorce, it indicates that the marriage never happened.
-An annulment is often required in the Roman Catholic Church in order for someone to remarry.
+An annulment is often required in the Roman Catholic Church for someone to remarry.
 Grounds for an annulment vary by jurisdiction but usually include:

 - fraud or misrepresentation (for example, one spouse may already be married to someone else or may have withheld the fact that he or she can’t have children)

-- concealment (for example, the spouse may have concealed a drug addiction, prior criminal record or having a sexually transmitted disease)
+- concealment (for example, the spouse may have concealed a drug addiction, prior criminal record, or having a sexually transmitted disease)

 - inability or refusal to have sexual intercourse with his or her spouse